Careers Advice and Guidance (CEIAG)

 We also talk to our students and employers – a lot!
 This enables us to make sure that what we offer both follows national guidelines and remains relevant to the needs of our community.

 We review our careers offer termly to ensure all information we supply to our school community is current.
+The information was last reviewed in July 2021.

 Diversity and Equality: